 - They might start flirting with you and sending you suggestive texts.

-- They could decline going to your wedding and then turn it around and ask for money.
+- They decline your invitation and then ask for money.

-- They might hint that they don't remember you.
+- They hint that they don’t remember you.

 - They distribute your information to spammers.

 - They send hateful and threatening messages back to you.

 - They complain about their own circumstances and go on about how they’re bad at love (they’re bad at friendship too, let’s be honest).

 You might be wondering how is this even a tier.
 I would argue it’s like the bottom tier of a cake that fell off and is on the floor and about to be swept up into the trash.